siljeangelvik/portfolio2-presentation/BRIEF.md

 Lastly, you will be creating a portfolio webpage that lists these 3 projects. ⚠️

 This page must:
-- List the 3 projects as cards
+- List the 3 projects as cards  ✅
 - Each card must have:
-    - the title of the project,
+    - the title of the project  ✅
-    - a description,
+    - a description  ✅
-    - a screenshot of how the project looks when running,
+    - a screenshot of how the project looks when running  ✅
-    - a link to the GitHub repo and a live site if it is online.
+    - a link to the GitHub repo and a live site if it is online  ✅

 > **NOTE** ℹ️